-- Student participants or spectators must arrive no later than 11:00 and be in attendance for the remainder of the day of an activity, or the preceding day if the activity is held on a non-school day, to participate, unless prior approval is granted by administration. - Field Trips are not considered as an absence. - Any truancy violation during the day of an activity will result in suspension from the contest/event.
+- Student participants or spectators must be in attendance for two instructional blocks which may include Advisory on the day of the activity. - Field Trips are not considered as an absence. - Any truancy violation during the day of an activity will result in suspension from the contest/event.
 If the violation occurs on the last scheduled day of the week, the suspension shall be in effect until school is in session.